 It might seem unfathomable that cosmetics companies use toxic ingredients in their products in 2018.
 Below are five apps to help you wade through the informational ether and aid in understanding what you are using and what those ingredients with the really long and science-y names actually do.

 These apps determine just how good or bad products are for you.
 They are also super easy to use and take the guess work out of shopping.

 1. Think Dirty

 Think Dirty is the Holy Grail of apps — it's free, easy to use, and comprehensive.
-It offers incredible detail about what's in your personal care products and translates the information so you can easily process and understand it.
+It offers incredible and careful detail about what's in your personal care products and translates the information so you can easily process and understand it.

 The GoodGuide site and app are incredibly thorough.
 The app is also free.
 Like many of its peers, GoodGuide "uses product ingredient information coupled with authoritative sources for chemical regulations to rate products so that consumers can have instant access to credible product information that is easily understood."
-Basically, it does all of the leg work for you through research and analysis — easily explaining why an ingredient might be of concern.
+Basically, it does all of the leg work for you through research and analysis — easily explaining why an ingredient in your products might be of concern.

 4. EWG Healthy Living

 There are so many products on shelves that it can make choosing the safest ones a daunting task.
 The Skin Deep website and Healthy Living App are part of the Environmental Working Group.
 That org's mission is to "empower people to live healthier lives in a healthier environment.
 With breakthrough research and education, we drive consumer choice and civic action."
 The group uses the "EWG VERIFIED" mark.
 When a product has this distinction, you know it's free from EWG's chemical concerns.

 5. Detox Me